xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

 reusedGeometriesDecodeMatrix - A single dequantization matrix for all reused XKTGeometries.

-# 4. Serialize all XKT components to a binary XKT file
+# Step 4.
+Serialize all XKT components to a binary XKT file

 The layout of the XKT file (v10) is described here: https://github.com/xeokit/xeokit-convert/blob/main/specs/xkt_v10.md